Jamesits/MindGoWrapper/README.md

 !sh -c "cd MindGoWrapper; git pull"
 ```

+(This piece of code is outdated since MindGo is constantly disabling libraries to ensure "safety".
+Nice joke!
+For the most recent install code please see the most recent closed issue.)

 Non-root `pwd` is more complicated; you may not be able to use it in backtest panel.
 You can dig them out yourself; try not get lost in someone's home directory. ;)

 ### Cell 1